GridLights/mobileapp/docs/README_ios_capacitor_setup.md

 cd ..

 # Build the app
-# to run in dev with hot-reload:
+# To run in dev with hot-reload:
 quasar dev -m capacitor -T ios

 #OR

-# to build and deploy:
+# To build and deploy:
 quasar build -m capacitor -T ios
 ```